top of page

 Why This Matters

-Students often struggle because they try to start with a “perfect” idea.
+Students often struggle because they attempt to start with a “perfect” idea.
 Journaling removes that pressure and helps them discover authentic, meaningful content.
 This stage ensures the essay is grounded in real experiences and provides a strong foundation for the rest of the process.

 2. Direction & Structured Outlining (Week 2)